DeLaFuente1999/OTGG_Download_Ad_Bypass/README.md

 The extension works without needing any adblocker, so the site can still collect revenue from their regular ads — just not from the download ones.

 ## 🚀 Installation

-### OPTION 1

-1. Drag the `OTGG_Download_Ad_Bypass.crx` file into Chrome and accept the permissions it asks for (don’t worry, nothing shady is going on even if Chrome warns you — the code is in the repository).

-### OPTION 2

 1. Clone or download this repository to your PC.
 2. Open Chrome and go to `chrome://extensions/`.